isomerpages/nlb-biblioasia/_topics/Arts/Film and Photography.md

 #### <a style="text-decoration: none; font-weight: bold;" href="/vol-17/issue-3/oct-dec-2021/prewarphotography">Exhibiting Photography In Pre-war Singapore</a>
 The founding of two camera clubs in 1921 created more opportunities to exhibit photographs in Malaya.
 Zhuang Wubin revisits three significant photo exhibitions in pre-war Singapore and examines their implications.

+#### <a style="text-decoration: none; font-weight: bold;" href="/vol-15/issue-3/oct-dec-2019/the-making-of-xin-ke/">The Making of Xin Ke (新客)</a>
+This 1927 silent Chinese movie is the first feature film to be made in Singapore and Malaya.
+Jocelyn Lau traces its genesis with researcher Toh Hun Ping and translation editor Lucien Low.

 <hr>